-The commissioning editor must also be consulted and they must also view the trail for their programme before broadcast.
+The commissioning editor must also be consulted, and they must also view the trail for their programme before broadcast.
 Normally, for programmes with factual elements the programme-maker should also see the trail in advance to identify any problems relating to viewer trust, accuracy or contributors.
 Marketing for all programmes of a sensitive or contentious nature must be discussed at an early stage with the commissioning editor and the relevant programme lawyer who must approve the final version.

 Where a particularly contentious programme is to be broadcast, the commissioning editor responsible should give appropriate advance notice to the Viewer Enquiries department and, on the advice of the relevant programme lawyer, draft appropriate wording to assist the Viewer Enquiries department in dealing with calls and emails.

-Where a programme is likely to or does give rise to a significant number of complaints the commissioning editor, in consultation with the Legal & Compliance department, should draft a response to assist the viewer enquiries department in dealing with callers, emails and letters.
+Where a programme is likely to or does give rise to a significant number of complaints, the commissioning editor, in consultation with the legal & compliance department, should draft a response to assist the viewer enquiries department in dealing with callers, emails and letters.

-A text alert system is in place as an early warning to alert selected senior staff across the Channel to a possible escalating programme issue.
+A text alert system is in place as an early warning to alert selected senior staff across Channel 4 to a possible escalating programme issue.
 This is in response to complaints received overnight via Viewer Enquiries.